LV11coding/Chess/README.md

 -Added checks for collision of queen with other objects -Fixed pawn collision
 -Fixed pawn bug with pawns jumping over a piece on the first move

+Version 6:
+-Added king (one color) with full movement
+-Added checks for collision of king with other objects